ljp-projects/ljp-projects/README.md

 * Rust

 I have also made a programming language too!
 It is called TeaScript, and is located [here](https://github.com/ljp-projects/TeaScript).
 I wrote it in Kotlin, but previously it was in TypeScript.

+I have been programming for about 1 year, and started with JavaScript.

+<sub>I am 12 years old btw</sub>